 Students receiving financial assistance may have a portion of their original award returned to the programs as required by federal regulation and the Gettysburg College refund policy, thus creating a balance due to the College.
 For this reason, students contemplating withdrawing during a term of enrollment are strongly encouraged to meet with the Financial Services and Financial Aid Office prior to leaving the College.

-Refunds for Tuition, Room and Meals or Global Study Tuition* and Program Fees*
+Refunds for Tuition, Global Study Tuition* and Program Fees*

 Refunds for the above are calculated as follows: